OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ### Start debugging

 1. Open developer tools in the browser.
 For Chrome and most browsers F12 will open the developer tools.
-2. In developer tools, open your source code script file (functions.js or functions.ts).
+2. In developer tools, open your source code script file using **Cmd+P** or **Ctrl+P** (functions.js or functions.ts).
 3. [Set a breakpoint](https://code.visualstudio.com/Docs/editor/debugging#_breakpoints) in the custom function source code.

-If you need to change the code you can make edits in Visual Studio Code and save the changes.
+If you need to change the code you can make edits in VS Code and save the changes.
 Refresh the browser to see the changes loaded.

-## Use the Visual Studio Code debugger for Excel Desktop
+## Use the VS Code debugger for Excel Desktop

-You can use Visual Studio Code to debug custom functions in Office Excel on the desktop.
+You can use VS Code to debug custom functions in Office Excel on the desktop.

 > [!NOTE]
 > At this time, desktop debugging for the Mac is not available.
 Instead, refer to instructions for [using the browser tools to debug Excel Online](#debug-in-excel-online-by-using-the-browser-developer-tools).